LAsoul88/Album_Love_React/README.md

 ### Dependencies

-axios: 0.21.4 - for formatting API querys correctly
+axios: 0.21.4 - for formatting API querys correctly <br>
-bcryptjs: 2.4.3 - for hashing, salting, and comparing passwords
+bcryptjs: 2.4.3 - for hashing, salting, and comparing passwords <br>
-connect-mongo: 4.5.0 - for creating a MongoDB instance
+connect-mongo: 4.5.0 - for creating a MongoDB instance <br>
-dotenv: 10.0.0 - for storing secret strings securely
+dotenv: 10.0.0 - for storing secret strings securely <br>
-ejs: 3.1.6 - for dynamically rendering template views
+ejs: 3.1.6 - for dynamically rendering template views <br>
-express: 4.17.1 - for building out the back-end (server)
+express: 4.17.1 - for building out the back-end (server) <br>
-express-session: 1.17.2 - for creating and tracking sessions
+express-session: 1.17.2 - for creating and tracking sessions <br>
-method-override: 3.0.0 - used to include PUT and DELETE routes
+method-override: 3.0.0 - used to include PUT and DELETE routes <br>
-mongoose: 6.0.5 - an object data modeling library for MongoDB and Node
+mongoose: 6.0.5 - an object data modeling library for MongoDB and Node <br>
 querystring: 0.2.1 - used with AXIOS to properly format strings for API querys (this dependency was deprecated during development of this application, URLSearchParams API is recommended in its place)

 ## Looking to the Future